peatiscoding/thai-address-postgres/README.md

 # thai-address-postgres
 Thailand Postal Address Database

 Based on [this post](https://dooplearn.com/province-database/) which was written in MySQL.
+(Accoding to the article, it is updated on 2023)

 The file has been: